UnderLogic/toml-serialization/Documentation~/src/supported-types.md

 This package library aims to support the most common use cases for serializing and deserializing data.

-To see more information how these are serialized into TOML, see the [Serialization Rules](serialization-rules.md) page.
+To see more information how these are serialized into TOML, see the [Serialization Rules](serialization-rules.md) page sections.

 ## Scalars